The CIOCD Specialty OCD Training and Accreditation Program

 Available clinical research and the experience of OCD experts indicate that timely evidence based specialty treatment is required to optimize symptom remission for OCD sufferers.
 Training in general psychiatry, psychology, and/or cognitive behavior therapy (CBT) are not necessarily sufficient to acquire the specialized clinical skills required for best practice treatment of varied OCD symptom subtypes and related difficulties.

-Current widely used training models, such as educational and training workshops, are helpful to communicate diagnostic issues and basic treatment interventions but cannot cover the complex skills required to address OCD subtypes and related difficulties to the recommended level of specialized practice.
+Current widely used training models, such as educational and training workshops, are helpful to communicate diagnostic issues and basic treatment interventions.
+These training protocols do not generally encompass the complex scope of specialized skills to fully address OCD subtype characteristics and related difficulties required to optimize recovery.
 Further, there are insufficient academic training programs that offer treatment of OCD as a training elective to our next generation.

 Individuals and centers awarded CIOCD specialty certification or accreditation for clinical work or supervisory status with children, adolescents, or adults suffering from OCD will be listed on the Institute website and their contact information will be made accessible to OCD sufferers.